engie-new-business/technicaldoc/advanced/transaction-relay.md

 When the message is created and signed, it's sent to Rockside Relayer API with a chosen speed of inclusion in the blockchain.

-### The Relayer validate the transaction and send it to the Forwarder
+### Rockside Relay API validate the transaction and send it to the Forwarder

 1. **Accept the transaction**: Rockside use EthGasStation as a reference for the gas prices.
 Depending on your given gas price limit, your requested speed and the current market gas prices, we decide whether or not to relay your transaction.
 We also verify that the Forwarder have enough ETH to refund Rockside for the gas used by the transaction.